Year 7 and 8 Computing Club

 BTEC Creative Media Production

-Year 11 are currently completing their final 9-hour practical exam.
-They have completed 5 hours so far and have produced some detailed plans ready for the final creation of their media product.
-They are now preparing the assets that they wish to include in the final product.
-The students have taken the first 5 hours seriously and conducted themselves in a mature manner.
-Well done and good luck for the final stages of the course!
+Year 11 are currently completing their final 10-hour practical exam.
+They have completed the first 5 hours and produced some detailed plans ready for the final creation of their media product.
+They will need to arrange the assets that they wish to include in the final product.
+Well done with the preparation stage and good luck for the final 5 hours of exam!

 Mrs Bennett